JaKooLit/NixOS-Hyprland/README.md

     - You can either, use Jak's, create your own configuration, or try to use another project's config.
     - Make sure you have all the requirements first.
 I.e. fonts, supporting packages, at the correct version

-- This new release adds Home Manger, but only to manage a subset of packages
+- This new release adds Home Manger, but only manages a small ubset of packages
     - NeoVim via NIXVIM
     - Ghostty
     - bat